QueenBeeSC/swarm.city-Terminal/README.md

 > ## Make a backup

 Next to the avatar and username, there is a warning sign (!).
 It will be there as long as the user hasn’t made a backup.
 Clicking on it or on the avatar/username takes the user to the profile view with instructions to make a backup.
-The user can download the json file and can choose to store it on the device or on the cloud.
+The user can download the json file and can choose to store it on the device or on the [IPFS distributed web](https://ipfs.io).